 To determine the number of participants coming from each province, the organization has taken into account the proportion of the population of each of these territories with respect to the total population of Basque Country, extrapolating this percentage to a group of 121 people.
 In addition, two places have been reserved for young people coming from the eighth Basque province.

-All those who will be jzioquitar have overcome a previous selection process for which they have presented a work and a motivation letter within the established period.
+All those who will be jzioquitar have overcome a previous selection process for which they have presented a work and a motivation letter within the established period (January-March).
 Members of Eusko Ikaskuntza and PuntuEUS Foundation have formed the jury in charge of evaluating these works and selecting the best ones based on criteria of originality, style, technique and quality, among others.

 For the work, candidates have chosen a topic among three: